Corn and Stone

 [1] Thanks to Magdalena Blazusiak of Robert Gordon University (RGU) for the invitation to contribute to Stone Futures 4 – Stone Stories, held online 2 February 2026 as part of a series of talks titled Stone Futures, organised by the Chartered Institute of Architectural Technologists (CIAT), Scottish Ecological Design Association (SEDA), and Historic Environment Scotland.
 Geoff Squire joined Amy Wilson (RGU) and Magdalena Blazusiak to give presentations and discussion at lunchtime on 2 February.
 Further information on the session is given at the CIAT and SEDA web sites, where there are also links to the recording.

 [2] The author of this article, Geoff Squire, has a long interest in various forms of corn and their influences on the world’s managed ecosystems.
-He worked in the 1970s and 1980s on the tropical corn crops – millet and sorghum – and also our local wheat, then continued from the mid-1990s to investigate barley, oats and wheat mainly in Scotland but also in other parts of the UK and Europe.
+He worked in the 1970s and 1980s on the tropical corn crops – millet and sorghum, and a lesser degree maize – and also our local wheat, then continued from the mid-1990s to investigate barley, oats, maize and wheat mainly in Scotland but also in other parts of the UK and Europe.
 Recent open-access papers covering corn crops in the ecosystem include: Squire, Hawes (2024) Biodiversity for agriculture: the role of integrated farm management in supporting agricultural production through biodiversity.
 Book Chapter BDS Publishing: link to free download; and Squire, Young, Banks (2023).
 Post-intensification Poaceae cropping: declining soil, unfilled grain potential, time to act.
+Photographs in Figure 1 and 2 were taken during work and travelling in various parts of Africa and Asia between 1973 and 2010.

-Some ancient grains are finding new usage in larger-scale, low input agriculture, but they still need careful processing.
-One of the main steps is removing the ‘hull’ or outer covering around the grain.
-The following article considers the methods and equipment for taking the hull off grains of emmer, spelt and einkorn.
+The following article considers the methods and equipment for taking the hull off grains of the early cereals, emmer, spelt and einkorn.
 Baker, B. (2015) Dehulling ancient grains: economic considerations and equipment. eOrganic web article available at https://eorganic.org/node/13028.
+This study was in response to the revival in some areas of some of the first corn species to be domesticated 10,000-12,000 years ago that had fallen from widespread usage.

 [5] Scientific articles on the archaeological evidence for the use of stone tools to process seed and corn.
 Most articles are available for free download from the links given to a journal’s web site.
 In alphabetical order of first author.